 - Pendulum – is formed by two wires from which the steel bar hangs, when released, it swings like a pendulum to hit the edge of the package.
 When released, the pendulum should be perpendicular to the test surface of the package and strike 10 mm near the desired impact point.

 - Conditioning apparatus – The test specimen must be adjusted to the proper humidity and temperature before the test begins.

 To begin the test, the faces to be tested must be identified.
 Generally, testing is performed on the faces of the package that are most likely to receive low-level concentrated impacts during distribution.
 For example, small packages are exposed to all sides, while large containers are subject to impacts on all four vertical sides and above.

-If the package is to be transported or stored under specific temperature and/or humidity conditions, it is recommended that climate conditioning tests be performed or inside a climatic chamber.
+For packages intended to be transported or stored under specific temperature and/or humidity conditions, it is advisable to conduct climate conditioning tests.
+These tests can be performed either inside a climatic chamber or in controlled environmental conditions to simulate the desired temperature and humidity settings.
 However, if this is not possible, the test should be performed immediately after removing the package from the conditioned environment.

 As mentioned above, the test sample should consist of the packaging plus the actual product to be transported.
 In addition, the sample should be sealed in the same manner as when it goes out for the actual distribution cycle.

 During the distribution cycle, it is common for transported products to suffer impacts of all kinds: from those produced by accelerations and decelerations in road transport, which cause packages to shift and hit each other, or due to accidental falls during the handling of the goods, among others.